abbibr/abbibr/README.md

 ## Hi there! <img src="https://raw.githubusercontent.com/aemmadi/aemmadi/master/wave.gif" width="30px">

 I am  Ibrohim Abbosov.
 I am a back-end developer, I build my web applications and systems using PHP and Laravel.
-I am a graduate of Muhammad al-Khwarizmi School and studied programming at this school. </br>
+I am a graduate of Muhammad al-Khwarizmi IT School and studied programming at this school. </br>

 <h2 align="left">👨🏻‍💻 About Me:</h2>